Confirm Your Enrollment

 Our students often say that Middlebury’s orientation is one of their favorite college experiences.

-In general, you’ll arrive at Middlebury for MiddView in early September, a week before returning students begin classes—earlier if you’ve been invited to participate in First@Midd or in our international student programming.
-You’ll meet your new classmates and your MiddView leaders (current Middlebury students); you’ll be introduced to faculty and academics; you’ll begin to get oriented to Middlebury’s culture, community, and student expectations; and you’ll connect with support and resources.
+In general, you’ll arrive at Middlebury for orientation a week before returning students and before you begin classes—earlier if you’ve been invited to participate in First@Midd or in our international student programming.
+You’ll meet your new classmates and your orientation leaders (current Middlebury students); you’ll be introduced to faculty and academics; you’ll begin to get oriented to Middlebury’s culture, community, and student expectations; and you’ll connect with support and resources.

 All orientation activities are included in the cost of attending Middlebury.
-There are no extra charges or fees to participate in MiddView.
+There are no extra charges or fees to participate.

 When do we get time off during the academic year?
 Can I stay on campus over breaks?